kyr0/defuss/packages/defuss/README.md

 #### How does the `defuss/cache` work?

-The `defuss/cache` module provides a unified API for caching across different environments, using `localStorage`, `sessionStorage`, and in-memory storage.
+The `defuss/cache` module provides a isomorphic (aka. "runs everywhere") API for caching across different JavaScript runtime environments, using `localStorage`, `sessionStorage`, and in-memory storage.

 - **What**: It offers a simple key/value API for storage operations, supports middleware for custom read/write logic, and provides a fallback to in-memory storage when `localStorage` or `sessionStorage` are unavailable.